Last updated

 With Burla, running code on remote computers feels the same as running locally.
 This means:

-Any errors your function throws will appear on your local machine as they normally would.
+Any errors your function throws will appear on your local machine same as they normally would.

 Anything you print appears in your local stdout, just like it normally does.